Now You Can Have Robust Data Logging for Free – Part 1

 We have started our VB program and have set up our Adodc connections to the database.
 Let’s continue by setting the labels up with the Adodc connections.
 Then we will set up the communications to the Do-More PLC and put information into our Access 2007 (*.accdb) database.
 (AccRL.accdb)

-Now go through each of the labels and select the DataField that it represents.
+Now go through each label and select the data field it represents.
 Do this for both the Production_Log table and the Minute_Log table.

 Note: You can also set the format in which the field will display

-We now have our basic display set up in visual basic.
-The last thing that we will do is add a text box and command buttons to control the logging of the information.
+We now have our primary display set up in visual basic.
+The last thing we will do is add a text box and command buttons to control the logging of the information.

 All Modbus Commands: